Azure-Samples/azure-ai-vision-sdk/samples/kotlin/face/FaceLivenessDetectorSample/README.md

 ### Step 3.1 The overview of face recognition with liveness detection in Azure AI Vision SDK for Android
 Here is the outline of the SDK sample and integration structure
 1. The solution uses azure maven repo artifact to add the binary enabling the liveness feature.
 You will need to set up azure `maven` repo with any `username` and valid "access token" as "password.
 It will be mentioned below in [Get Access Token to SDK Artifact](#get-access-token-to-sdk-artifact) section for getting the password, along with the [Add Build Dependencies](#add-build-dependency) to set the repo in the solution files.
 2. The app requires camera permission.
 You will need to set it up in the app configuration and code.
-It will be mentioned below in [Add Camera Permission](#add-camera-permissions) and [Add Kotlin code to Request Camera Permission](#add-kotlin-code-to-request-camera-permission) sections for demostration.
+It will be mentioned below in [Add Camera Permission](#add-camera-permissions) and [Add Kotlin code to Request Camera Permission](#add-kotlin-code-to-request-camera-permission) sections for demonstration.
 3. There is an compose method called `FaceLivenessDetector`.
 The compose component consists a one stop bundle for the liveness feature with UI code.
 4. The compose method takes a set of parameters launching it, the parameters defines the liveness session and callback behaviour.
 It will be mentioned below in [Add code to interpret the result](#add-code-to-interpret-the-result) section to demostrate how to use it.